Class Search Trademark: Everything You Need to Know

 Simply go to the same search page and key in your trademark registration number.
 Add “RN”, which is the code used by this website for searches specifically related to trademarks that have already been registered.
 The search results page should display your registered trademark, as well as all relevant information about it.

 If your registered trademark consists of a logo, or a combination of words and design elements, then you will need to carry out a design search.
 In order to do this, you need to return to the search page and click on “design search code manual” in order to get a design code.
 Once you are on the design search code manual page, you will need to look for each of the elements that make up your logo.
 There are a number of different categories that you can browse through, but the easiest method is to use the alphabetical index.
 For example, if your mark includes an image of a phoenix, then go to the “p” section.
 The code that you need to enter into your search will appear on the right hand side.

 If you need help with a class search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with companies like Google, Menlo Ventures and Airbnb.